Assouad-Nagata dimension and gap for ordered metric spaces: Preliminaries and basic properties

 The property $\mins_{M,T} \geq k$ means that on some $k$-point subsets of $M$ the order $T$ behaves extremely non-optimal as an universal order for the universal travelling salesman problem.

 We will give an idea of such non-optimal subsets.
 Consider a sequence of $s$ points: $x_1 <_T x_2 <_T \dots <_T x_s$, let $a$ be the diameter of this set and let $b$ be the maximal distance $d(x_i, x_j)$ where $i$ and $j$ are of the same parity.
-Then $a$ is called the {\it length} of the {\it snake} $(s_i)$, $b$ is called its {\it width} and the ratio $a/b$ is the {\it elongation} of the snake $(s_i)$.
-We say that elongation is $\infty$ is $b = 0$.
+Then $a$ is called the {\it length} of the {\it snake} $(x_i)$, $b$ is called its {\it width} and the ratio $a/b$ is the {\it elongation} of the snake $(x_i)$.
+We say that elongation is $\infty$ if $b = 0$.

 If a set $X$ consists of $k+1$ points and the value of $l_T(X)$ is close to $kl_{\opt}(X)$, then it can be shown that any two points with indices of the same parity are relatively close to each other, compared with the diameter of $X$.
+Hence, one can show

-Hence $\OR_{M,T}(s) = s$ if and only if in $(M,T)$ there exist snakes of arbitrary large elongation on $s+1$ points (\cite{ErschlerMitrofanov1}, Lemma 2.11).
+\begin{lemma}[\cite{ErschlerMitrofanov1}, Lemma 2.11] Let $(M,T)$ be an ordered metric space.
+Given $s \geqslant 2$, we have $\OR_{M,T}(s) = s$ if and only if in $(M,T)$ there exist snakes of arbitrary large elongation on $s+1$ points. \end{lemma}

 If we allow a metric to assume the value $\infty$, then a natural way to define $\OR$ is to consider the ratio $l_T(X)/l_{\opt}(X)$ for subsets $X$ with finite diameter.
 In this setting we can speak about $\OR$ and $\mins$ of disjoint unions of metric spaces.